gitika123/gitika123/README.md

 ### Hi there,I am Gitika 👋.
-<h2>I am an incoming Fall 2024 Graduate student at SJSU having 2 years of full-time experience in Capgemini.</h2>
+<h2>I am Fall 2024 Graduate student at SJSU having 2 years of full-time experience in Capgemini.</h2>

-- 🔭 I’m currently working on Web Development.
+- 🔭 I’m currently working on Machine Learning, Artificial Intelligence and Full Stack Development.
-- 🌱 I’m currently learning Artificial Intelligence.
 - 📫 How to reach me: linkedin.com/in/gitikarath
 - ⚡ Fun fact:I love to travel and dance.